calmcreek/contact-book/README.md

 - **Edit Contacts**: Modify contact details directly from the popup.
 - **Delete Contacts**: Remove contacts from the list dynamically.
 - **Responsive Design**: Phone-frame UI that works well on both desktop and mobile screens.
+Although the features are stored locally/internally (not in a standard databse) But still on reloads, the data works efficiently during delete/edit features.
 ---

 ## 🛠️ Tech Stack